The Ultimate Guide to Barcode Technology

 5. Marketing and Customer Engagement

-- QR codes for promotions, discounts, and website links.
+- Using QR codes for promotions and discounts.

 - Enhancing customer experiences with interactive content.